kebaldwi/DNAC-TEMPLATES/Python.md

 Inspecting the response, you will realize that it contains 'Token' field, with the Auth Token value assigned to it.
 This 'Token' key is what is being assigned by Postman to 'token' Environment variable as part of the Tests section of this call definition we examined above.

-Great progress!
+Great, progress!
 We have just completed the Authentication component of our workflow using Postman GUI.
-Lets examine how Postman can help us generate Python code from this REST API Collection call definition.
+Lets now examine how Postman can help us generate Python code from this REST API Collection call definition.
 While in the same 'POST' tab in your browser Portal, select 'Code' button in the vertical menu on the right.
 Since we are going to be developing in Python, and we want to leverage **requests** Python library,  under 'Code snippet' select 'Python - Requests'.
 Postman will generate a skeleton Python code corresponding to the REST API Call definition as part of the **Cisco DNA Center APIs** Collection we just executed:

 ```python
 import requests